Photo Highlights 2017

 Harris Beach, Brookings, Oregon #60783 Purchase

 The southern Oregon coast has some of the best locations for photographers.
 Harris Beach State Park, in Brookings, makes a great base for days or weeks of location work.
 This photo was made in the twilight before dawn.
 A long exposure gave the creek a silky feel, which adds another dimension to the curves and textures of the composition.

 Liberty Bell Mountain, North Cascades, Washington #61324 Purchase

-Back on my own home turf in the North Cascades, I made this photo as park of a fun weekend of hiking in the Rainy and Washington Pass vicinities.
+Back on my own home turf in the North Cascades, I made this photo as part of a fun weekend of hiking in the Rainy and Washington Pass vicinities.
 For over 30 years I’ve visited Washington Pass and marveled at the beauty of Liberty Bell Mountain.
-Although I’ve photographed this scene many times in the fall, or snow covered in early spring, this was my first attempt during the height of summer.
-Photographic compositions here come fairly easy, with help from leading lines curves of the meandering creek.
-If you decide to visit this area please thread very lightly, as the meadows are fragile and are showing signs of wear and abuse.
+Although I’ve photographed this scene many times in the fall, or snow-covered in early spring, this was my first attempt during the height of summer.
+Photographic compositions here come fairly easily, with help from leading lines and curves of the meandering creek.
+If you decide to visit this area please tread very lightly, as the meadows are fragile and are showing signs of wear and abuse.

 North Cascades National Park

 Whatcom Peak reflected in Tapto Lake, North Cascades National Park #61497 Purchase